-Apps have become an irreplaceable of our lives haven’t they?
+Apps have become irreplaceable, haven’t they?
 But there are some things that we are too scared to do on our apps.
 Transferring money for example because we feel that it is not secure.
 But with Ping Pay, things are going to change.
 Let’s have a look at some of its features.
 I attended a blogger’s meet to learn more about this exciting app.

-Ping Pay is a unique multi-social payment solution to enable customers, specially the youth and smart phone users, to transfer money and mobile recharge, person-to-person, including to non-Axis Bank account holders, using social and messaging channels like WhatsApp, Facebook, Twitter, Email and Phone Contact lists.
+Ping Pay is a unique multi-social payment solution to enable customers, especially the youth and smartphone users, to transfer money and mobile recharge, person-to-person, including to non-Axis Bank account holders, using social and messaging channels like WhatsApp, Facebook, Twitter, Email and Phone Contact lists.

 Ping Pay is seen as a strategic step by Axis Bank in bringing superior customer convenience, embedded in a seamless and secure process, to one of the most important online financial transactions viz. funds transfer, and in the process fast-pacing India’s progress towards becoming a cashless economy.
 India is largely a prepaid mobile market – the Ping Pay app also enables sending person-to-person mobile recharges, tapping into a huge opportunity.